 AB-836 (Oral Capsid Inhibitor)

 COVID-19 and Pan-Coronavirus Programs

 Cash, Cash Equivalents and Investments

-As of September 30, 2021, the Company had approximately 110.3 million common shares issued and outstanding, approximately 11.4 million stock options outstanding and 1.164 million convertible preferred shares outstanding.
-On October 18, 2021, all 1.164 million convertible preferred shares (including the annual 8.75% coupon) converted into 22,833,922 common shares.
-Following the conversion, Roivant owns approximately 29% of the Company’s outstanding common shares as of September 30, 2022.
+As of September 30, 2022, the Company had approximately 152.7 million common shares issued and outstanding, as well as approximately 15.9 million stock options outstanding.
+Roivant Sciences Ltd. owned approximately 25% of the Company’s outstanding common shares as of September 30, 2022.

 UNAUDITED CONDENSED CONSOLIDATED STATEMENTS OF LOSS

 (in thousands, except share and per share data)

 |Three Months Ended September 30,||Nine Months Ended September 30,|

 |Research and development||20,055||16,709||61,459||46,290|